 When I was a child, my mother would make waffles in her old waffle iron and smother them with margarine and Old Log Cabin syrup.
-That was the epitome of a special breakfast to me.
-Thankfully, waffles have come a long way since the 1970’s and so has our understanding of how to make those old classic recipes much more healthy.
-Although I love my mother’s old recipes, I have made some improvements on ingredient alternatives, including her homemade waffles recipe.
+That was the epitome of a special breakfast for me.
+Thankfully, waffles have come a long way since the 1970s and so has our understanding of how to make those old classic recipes much more healthy.
+Although I love my mother’s old recipes, I have made some improvements on ingredient alternatives, including her homemade recipe.

 Share this Post